Luminar-Technolab/Project-Fair-Jan24/README.md

             - $in/$nin : used to check documenets are included or not
             - $exists
             - $and/$or
+            - $regex : used to check a pattern available in a document
             - $expr : used to compare different feilds in a document
             - To update documents : use updateOne / updateMany ()
                 - $set to assign values,